Australia’s Open Government Partnership

 Australia became a member of the Open Government Partnership in 2015.
 As an OGP member, Australia is required to produce a national action plan that sets out commitments that the government will deliver within a 2-year or 4-year timeframe.
 Australia has released 3 national action plans to date.

 Each national action plan is reviewed by an Independent Reporting Mechanism (IRM) which is guided by the Steering Committee of the Open Government Partnership.
 The IRM provides independent, evidence-based and objective reporting to hold OGP members accountable and support their open government efforts.
-You can learn more about the IRM on the Open Government Partnership website.
+You can learn more about the process, including the IRM, on the Open Government Partnership website.

 In this section